squidfunk/mkdocs-material/docs/creating-your-site.md

 # Creating your site

-After you've [installed] Material for MkDocs, you can bootstrap your project documentation using the `mkdocs` executable.
+After you've [installed] Material for MkDocs, you can bootstrap your documentation project then preview your documentation and finaly build your site using the `mkdocs` executable.

+## Bootstrap your project

 Go to the directory where you want your project to be located and enter:

 ```
 mkdocs new .